Roy Keane offers alternative view of Sadio Mane's Jurgen Klopp snub

 You can watch Keane, Souness and Redknapp speak about Mane and Klopp below.

-Read More About: jurgen klopp, Liverpool, Manchester United, Premier League, roy keane, sadio mane
+Read More About: Liverpool, Manchester United, Premier League, roy keane, sadio mane